 Russell Hartenberger receives the World Award of Arts tomorrow in the Netherlands.
 The award ceremony will be live-streamed at 15:00 Amsterdam time (I believe that is 09:00, Toronto time.)
 Info is on the World Cultural Council website: http://www.consejoculturalmundial.org

 Click HERE to read Garry’s blog entry about playing timpani on a recent program with the Northern Dutchess Symphony Orchestra.

-In 1982 I was able to organize a commission for a new work from the distinguished Canadian composer Rune, which was released in 1997.
-The recording was made by the Westdeutscher Rundfunk in Köln, Germany following a concert there by NEXUS in July of 1984.
-Dance Variations is a major 20-minute work in six movements….
-Read more »
+In 1982 I was able to organize a commission for a new work from the distinguished Canadian composer John Hawkins.
+His piece Dance Variations is included on the NEXUS CD Rune, which was released in 1997.
+The recording was made by the Westdeutscher Rundfunk in Köln, Germany following a concert there by NEXUS in July… Read more »

 Click HERE to read Garry blog post about this years Drum Boogie Festival.

 EXCITING NEWS!
 Our newest CD entitled “Home” is just released!
 The album takes its name from the lovely “Home Trilogy” written for NEXUS by Michael Burritt.
 Michael is featured on the album as guest artist, performing in the “Home Trilogy” and also in Bill Cahn’s “The Crystal Cabinet”, and conducting our performance of Libby Larsen’s… Read more »